Shub3am/Sustainable-Miles/README.md

 ```

 ## About Our App
-Our App gamifies how people use transport and Rewards them for Same
+Our App gamifies how people use transport and Rewards them for Same.